coda/packs-sdk/docs/reference/sdk/enums/AuthenticationType.md

 • **CustomHeaderToken** = `"CustomHeaderToken"`

 Authenticate using an HTTP header with a custom name and token prefix that you specify.
-The header name is defined in the {@link headerName} property.
+The header name is defined in the [headerName](../interfaces/CustomHeaderTokenAuthentication.md#headername) property.

 #### Defined in